ivan-borovets/fastapi-clean-example/README.md

     alembic upgrade head
     ```

-- After applying the migrations, you can start the application locally as usual.
+- After applying the migrations, the database is ready, and you can launch the application locally (e.g., through your
-  The database is now set up and ready to be used by your local instance.
+  IDE).
+Remember to set the `APP_ENV` environment variable in your IDE's run configuration.

 - To run via Docker Compose: